pagekey/boom-ce-next/docs/architecture/user/index.md

 #### Forgot Password Page

 On this page, the user types in their email and hits submit to send a request to the [Forgot Password Route](#forgot-password-route).
+After sending the request, it displays a confirmation message and a link to the home page.

 **Components**